-You’ve read a few posts and articles from people who say they’ve lost weight by eating once a day.
+You’ve read a few posts and articles from people on the OMAD diet who say they’ve lost weight by eating once a day.

 It all sounds very simple and easy, and you’re thinking about giving it a try.

 Does eating once a day get results?
 Can you really pig out every night and still lose weight?
-Or are you just going to mess up your metabolism and wreak havoc with your hormones?
+Or is the OMAD diet just going to mess up your metabolism and wreak havoc with your hormones?

 Because all your food for the day is squeezed into one meal, you don’t have to exercise much restraint.
-You get to eat, within reason, whatever you like.
+On the OMAD diet you get to eat, within reason, whatever you like.
 As a result, you finish that meal feeling full and satisfied.

 During the rest of the day, your calorie intake is minimal.
 You’re allowed some light snacks, maybe a protein shake after you’ve been to the gym.
 But that’s about it.

 The first time I came across the idea of eating once a day was in the late 1990’s, in a book called The Warrior Diet.

 Written by former Penthouse health and fitness editor Ori Hofmekler, The Warrior Diet describes the many great and wonderful things that will happen when you switch to eating once a day.

 For one, the diet is supposed to have anti-aging effects, so you live longer.
 “Nutritional stress such as intermittent fasting, under-eating, or calorie restriction can extend the lifespan of all organisms from bacteria to humans,” explains Hofmekler.